EMC-Underground/vsphere-commands/README.md

 # hubot-vsphere-commands

-A hubot script that allows users to interact with the vsphere-rest-api developed by quickjp2 on github.
+A hubot script that allows users to interact with the [vsphere rest api](https://github.com/quickjp2/vsphere-python-restapi) developed by quickjp2 on github.

 See [`src/vsphere-commands.coffee`](src/vsphere-commands.coffee) for full documentation.